Remote

 Technical Overview

-Corner plots are visually prominent and often treated differently from mid-plot properties, particularly when considering building regulations drawings and house extension designs.
-These distinctions are also reflected in various online architectural plans.
+Corner plots are visually prominent and often treated differently from mid-plot properties, especially when it comes to architectural design, building regulations drawings, and house extension plans.
+These distinctions are also evident in various online architectural plans and the considerations for permitted development.

 Planning Considerations

-The impact of the street scene is crucial, particularly when considering building line continuity and adhering to building regulations drawings.
-Overdevelopment of the plot can lead to issues, especially when house extension designs are not thoughtfully planned.
-It's common for extensions facing secondary streets to be treated as front extensions, even if they are technically positioned to the side or rear.
+The impact of the street scene is crucial, particularly when considering architectural design, building line continuity, and adhering to building regulations drawings.
+Overdevelopment of the plot can lead to issues, especially when house extension plans are not thoughtfully planned.
+It's common for extensions facing secondary streets to be treated as front extensions, even if they are technically positioned to the side or rear, often falling under permitted development guidelines.

 Extensions in Conservation Areas